Sole candidate Tedros set to remain World Health chief

 "I am actually lost for words," the visibly-moved WHO chief said after nearly all of the board's 34 members, representing countries from around the world, threw their weight behind him.

-He was only missing three votes: from absentees Tonga, Afghanistan and East Timor, according to a diplomatic source.
+The only three votes he was missing were from absentees Tonga, Afghanistan and East Timor, according to a diplomatic source.

 The former Ethiopian minister of health and foreign affairs is thus expected to be re-elected when all 194 WHO member states cast their ballots in May for the next director-general.